HomeAmericaUS says it supports Pakistan's 'right to defend itself' against Afghan Taliban

 "The Taliban have consistently failed to uphold their counterterrorism commitments," the State Department said, adding that "terrorist groups use Afghanistan as a launching pad for their heinous attacks."

-(Reporting by Kanishka Singh in Washington; Editing by Alistair Bell)
+(Reporting by Kanishka Singh in Washington; Editing by Alistair Bell and Sam Holmes)

 tagreuters.com2026binary_LYNXMPEM1Q1BS-VIEWIMAGE